 Most banks are usually open Mon-Fri 9.30/10.00-16.30.
 Some banks have branch offices that are open until 19.00.
 Please note that all banks are closed on Saturdays and Sundays.
-Please check the exact opening hours for your bank at their website.
+Please check

 Opening a Bank Account